-Using the blackhead extractor tool:
+Using the blackhead extractor tool

-In this kit there are several different blackhead extractor tool for several different blackhead and acne types.
+There are several different blackhead extractor tool for several different blackhead and acne types.

 Use the lancet tool to carefully pierce the skin that is on top of the pore.
 Then afterwards turn the tool around.
 On the other side is a scoop like tool with a hole.
 Place the hole over the opened whitehead and carefully press down, while gently rocking the tool from side to side.

 If you are unfamiliar with using the lancet tool or you are having difficulties piercing the skin, leave it be and go to a dermatologist or cosmetician.
 They are trained to do this.
 If you force it you might end up with a nasty acne scar that will take some more advanced treatments to get rid of.

 In your kit there are several looped tools.
 These loops are for various different sizes of blackheads.

 The larger the pore in which the blackhead sits, the bigger the loop you need to choose on your tool in order to get everything out.

 If you look carefully you’ll also notice that some of the loops are placed at a slight angle.
 This is all to accommodate for your various facial features.
 For example a blackhead that sits right behind the nostrils is will be quite tricky to remove with a flat ended loop.

 Pick a blackhead extractor tool with a slight angle to its loop to get into those hard to reach spots.